-The present License of Occupation agreement between the City and the Province of BC expires on November 30, 2011.
+The initial License of Occupation agreement between the City and the Province of BC expired on November 30, 2011 and in May of 2012 the Province offered the City a 30 year renewal.
 The KNPS will work towards extending the tenure of this agreement indefinitely.
 In addition, the KNPS will explore and assess legal and administrative arrangements other than a License of Occupation that might provide an enhanced level of protection for the Park.